 When we sat down to discuss 1978’s But Seriously Folks containing the blockbuster “Life’s Been Good”, “Over and Over”,”Standing at the Station”, and the brilliant “Indian Summer”, I was not prepared for Joe Walsh’s revelation that he sought out the refuge of the American superstar band The Eagles in large part after the death of his four year old daughter, Emma, who was killed by a drunk driver. ( Barnstorm-ers Joe Walsh and multi-instrumentalist lifelong friend Joe Vitale )

 “I lost my family”, Walsh blurted out emphatically, alluding to the fact that the gut-wrenching strain of the toddler’s death eventually caused his marriage to crumble, as well.
 “That squashed me like a bug.
 I tried to kill myself for eighteen months after that.”
-Find out how Joe Walsh survived to go on to make his biggest-selling multi platinum solo album. – Redbeard
+Find out how Joe Walsh survived to go on to make his biggest-selling multi platinum solo album in 1978, But Seriously Folks. – Redbeard